MeriemAitOuaziz/BlockchainMessenger/README.md

 Add Custom Network with following settings :

 **Network Name**: Avalanche FUJI C-Chain

-**New RPC URL**: https://api.avax-test.network/ext/bc/C/rpc **ChainID**: use the recommended ChainID
+**New RPC URL**: https://api.avax-test.network/ext/bc/C/rpc

+**ChainID**: use the recommended ChainID

 **Symbol**: C-AVAX

 **Explorer**: https://cchain.explorer.avax-test.network

 Fund your address from the given [faucet](https://faucet.avax.network/).

 ## Deploy the smart contract with [Remix](https://remix.ethereum.org/)

 Compile and run the smart contract in Database.sol and retrieve the ABI and Contract Code.

-Place your contract Code in line 14 of App.jsx.
+Place your Contract Code in line 14 of App.jsx.

 ###### Install dependancies